tshalaa1/kafka-poison-pill/README.md

   ```bash
   kafka-topics --bootstrap-server localhost:9092 --delete --topic payment_requests
   ```
-- Restart the application for the solution to take place.
+- Restart the application for the solution to take effect.

 #### Solution 2 - Skip Offset
 - Find the value of the CURRENT-OFFSET.
 The new offset value should be CURRENT-OFFSET + 1.